Torsion siege engine: Medieval continuity

 Contributing to the torsion mangonel myth is the muddled usage of the term mangonel.
 Mangonel was used as a general medieval catch-all for stone throwing artillery, which probably meant a traction trebuchet from the 6th to 12th centuries, between the disappearance of the onager and the arrival of the counterweight trebuchet.
 However many historians have argued for the continued use of onagers into medieval times by wading into terminological thickets.
-For example at the end of the 19th century, Gustav Köhler contended that the petrary was a traction trebuchet, invented by Muslims, whereas the mangonel was a torsion catapult.
+For example, at the end of the 19th century, Gustav Köhler contended that the petrary was a traction trebuchet, invented by Muslims, whereas the mangonel was a torsion catapult.
 Even disregarding definition, sometimes when the original source specifically used the word "mangonel," it was translated as a torsion weapon such as the ballista instead, which was the case with an 1866 Latin translation of a Welsh text.
 This further adds to the confusion in terminology since "ballista" was used in medieval times as well, but probably only as a general term for stone throwing machines.
 For example Otto of Freising referred to the mangonel as a type of ballista, by which he meant they both threw stones.
-There are also references to Arabs, Saxons, and Franks using ballistae but it is never specified whether or not these were torsion machines.
-It is stated that during the siege of Paris in 885-886, when Rollo pitted his forces against Charles the Fat, seven Danes were impaled at once with a bolt from a funda.
+There are also references to Arabs, Saxons, and Franks using ballistas but it is never specified whether or not these were torsion machines.
+It is stated that during the siege of Paris in 885–886, when Rollo pitted his forces against Charles the Fat, seven Danes were impaled at once with a bolt from a funda.
 Even in this instance it is never stated that the machine was torsion, as was the case with uses of other terminology such as mangana by William of Tyre and Willam the Breton, used to indicate small stone-throwing engines, or "cum cornu" ("with horns") in 1143 by Jacques de Vitry.

 The best arguments for the continued use of torsion artillery in Europe after the sixth century are the continued use of classical terms and the lack of conclusive evidence that they were not used; but neither of these arguments is particularly strong.
 Such engines were less powerful, more complicated, and far more dangerous to operate than swing-beam engines, given the pent-up stresses within the coil and then violent stop of the arm against a component of the framework when fired.
 Traction trebuchets, by comparison, were capable of a much higher rate of fire and were far simpler to construct, use and maintain.